 Another place that might be of help to understand our Father's loving mind toward our offspring and how to treat them is the admonition to not even put barriers before "little ones" (see Matthew 18:1 - 6 and Mark 9).
 Clearly, Jesus takes the abuse or hindering of children, especially those who are spiritually quite young, very seriously!

-As parents we must always teach in love and discipline with justice - and not abuse.
-This does not mean an adult should be passive and not correct a child for bad and unacceptable behavior because that too is a sign of being unloving and abusive.
-Even God chastens or corrects us because he loves us:
+As parents we must always teach in love and discipline with justice without taking advantage of our God-given position of authority.
+This does not mean an adult should be passive and not correct a child for unacceptable behavior because that would also be a sign of being unloving and abusive.

-We are first told not to murder or kill our brother.
-This was the first lesson of mankind in the story of Cain and Abel.
-The Bible is full of stories of humans abusing each other.
-God certainly does not like this behavior amongst his own children (us) and would never approve of abuse for any reason.
+The first lesson of mankind outside of Eden, found in the story of Cain and Abel, is that we are not to take advantage of each other.
+The Bible is, sadly, full of such stories.
+God certainly does not like this behavior and would never approve of abuse toward a child for any reason.
 He is a Being of law and order.
 He is Love and Truth and Mercy.

-In conclusion, the Bible clearly states that we should NEVER condone or be a part of child abuse or any other kind of abuse against our fellow men and women, regardless of their age.
-Such attitudes and actions come from the "works of the flesh," our human nature apart from God, which Paul enumerates in Galatians (Galatians 5:14 - 15, 19 - 21).
+In conclusion, the Bible clearly states that we should never condone or be a part of child abuse or any other kind of sin against our fellow men and women, regardless of their age.
+Such actions come from the "works of the flesh," our human nature apart from God, which Paul enumerates in Galatians (Galatians 5:14 - 15, 19 - 21).